Dismiss

 VAWA (Violence Against Women Act)

-The Violence Against Women’s Reauthorization Act, Final Rule, published in the Federal Register on November 16, 2016, implements and enhances the housing protections authorized in the Violence Against Women Act Reauthorization Act of 2013 (VAWA).
-The enhancements include providing protections for victims of domestic violence, dating violence, sexual assault and stalking.
-VAWA protections are not only available to women, but are available equally to all individuals regardless of sex, gender identity, or sexual orientation.
-HUD’s implementation regulations are effective December 16, 2016.
+The Violence Against Women’s Reauthorization Act, Final Rule, provides protections for victims of domestic violence, dating violence, sexual assault and stalking.
+VAWA protections are not only available to women but also are available equally to all individuals regardless of sex, gender identity, or sexual orientation.

 Fair Housing